 Not since Retro Studios rebooted the dormant "Metroid" franchise has a seemingly lost Nintendo series been reinvented with such care, craft, and charm.
 It's been 20 years since gamers have seen Pit and the "Kid Icarus" series, and "Kid Icarus: Uprising" has not only redefined the series, but has given gamers one of the best original Nintendo titles on the 3DS yet.

 Those may be strong words, but expect nothing less from Project Sora, the development studio headed by Masahiro Sakurai, the master hand behind both the Kirby and Super Smash Bros. series.
-I'm not sure why, but I was not going in expected to be blown away with such a high caliber and deep experience.
-I was very worried about the controls, and perhaps because it was on a handheld, or perhaps because for me, rebooting Kid Icarus was something akin to trying to bring the Ice Climbers back.
+I'm not sure why, but I was not going in expecting to be blown away with such a high caliber and deep experience.
+I was very worried about the controls, and perhaps because it was on a handheld, or perhaps, because for me, rebooting Kid Icarus was something akin to trying to bring the Ice Climbers back.
 The original Kid Icarus was long before my time, and when I tried playing it at various points since then, it never really clicked with me.
-It was weird and hard, and Pit was just another retro character that I never clicked with.

 Though there isn't much traditional about the game: I can't think of many shooters that the enemies can turn you into eggplant or shrimp and then try to eat you.
 Yeah, the game is out there and crazy, but in a wild and enjoyable kind of way.

 The biggest point of contention (perhaps only) with the game is its control scheme.
-Instead of opting for using the circle pad pro (which was why I hoped the game was delayed until after the add-ons release), the game lets you customize the controls pretty much any way you can think of, instead of the much needed dual analog.
+Instead of opting for using the Circle Pad Pro (which was why I hoped the game was delayed until after the add-ons release), the game lets you customize the controls pretty much any way you can think of, instead of the much needed dual analog.
 The main set up has you shooting with L and moving Pit with the left circle pad, while aiming with the right hand and the touch screen.
 Nintendo must have known something was up: They included a plastic stand with the game, which does help alleviate the bulk of the weight system resting on your left hand.
-I didn't even bother trying to use the game sans-stand, and after fiddling with the controls found that the aiming with the touch screen was really the best way to play, and after the learning curve become near second nature.
-Aiming with the touch screen is responsive and way better than trying to use the face buttons on the system, but I still would have preferred two analog sticks.
+I didn't even bother trying to use the game sans-stand, and after fiddling with the controls found that aiming with the touch screen was really the best way to play, and after the learning curve become near second nature, but I still would have preferred two analog sticks.